kimpro12/AntiBot/README.md

 - Or download run.sh and use command sudo sh run.sh

-- If you see some error logs like this:
+- If you see some error logs like this,don't care this:

 ![image](https://user-images.githubusercontent.com/95573884/159100121-498b348e-186a-485a-885e-e140c93812a9.png)